Archibald Bulloch Roosevelt Jr.

-Archibald Bulloch Roosevelt Jr. (February 18, 1918 – May 31, 1990), the first child of Archibald Bulloch Roosevelt and grandson of U.S. President Theodore Roosevelt, was a soldier, scholar, polyglot, authority on the Middle East, and career CIA officer.
+Archibald Bulloch Roosevelt Jr. (February 18, 1918 – May 31, 1990), a grandson of U.S. President Theodore Roosevelt, was a soldier, scholar, polyglot, authority on the Middle East, and career CIA officer.
 He served as chief of the Central Intelligence Agency's stations in Istanbul, Madrid and London.
 Roosevelt had a speaking or reading knowledge of at least twenty languages.

 Early life

-Archibald Bulloch Roosevelt Jr. was born in Boston, Massachusetts, on February 18, 1918.
-He graduated from Groton School and then went to Harvard University, where he graduated in the class of 1940.
-While an undergraduate, he was chosen as a Rhodes Scholar but was not able to accept because of the outbreak of World War II in Europe.
-His first job was working for a newspaper in Seattle, Washington.
+Archibald Bulloch Roosevelt Jr. was born in Boston, Massachusetts, on February 18, 1918, the son of Grace Lockwood and Archibald Bulloch Roosevelt.
+He graduated from the Groton School and then went to Harvard University, where he graduated in the class of 1940.
+He was selected as a Rhodes Scholar as an undergraduate, but he was not able to accept the post due to the outbreak of World War II in Europe.
+Roosevelt first worked for a newspaper in Seattle, Washington.

 World War II

 During the war, he became an Army intelligence officer.
 He served as a "Ritchie Boy" secret unit specially trained at Fort Ritchie, Maryland.
 He accompanied U.S. troops in their landing in North Africa in 1942 and soon began to form views on the French colonial administration and the beginnings of Arab nationalism.
 Later in the war he was a military attaché in Iraq and Iran.